manolo/gwt-polymer-todo-list/docs/widgets-buildui.md

 4. Reload the application

-    Compare click reactions before and after adding the PaperRipple effects.
+    Compare click reactions before and after adding `PaperRipple` effects.

 ## Responsive Layout

-1. Layout the application with a Paper **Draw Panel**.
+1. Layout the application with a `PaperDrawPanel`.

-    Paper elements collection comes with a responsive drawer component to layout modern applications so as they behaves nice in both desktop and mobile.
+    The paper elements collection comes with a responsive drawer component to layout modern applications so as they behave nice in both desktop and mobile.
 If you are interested in details and you want to see a demo visit the [paper-drawer-panel page](https://elements.polymer-project.org/elements/paper-drawer-panel?view=demo:demo/index.html)

         <ui:UiBinder xmlns:ui='urn:ui:com.google.gwt.uibinder'
                  xmlns:g='urn:import:com.google.gwt.user.client.ui'